sp2728/WSD-Mini-Project-1/gitCommands.md

 # &#x1F539; Git Commands &#x1F539;
 ## 1. Repository
-A repository is a storage space where your project lives.
-It can be local to a folder on your computer, or it can be a storage space on GitHub or another online host.
+In GitHub, repository is a storage space where we can store our project.
+It can be local to a folder on your computer, or it can be a storage space on GitHub.

-You can create a new repository on your personal account or any organization as shown in the image below:
+You can create a new repository on your personal account as shown in the image below:

 In the upper-right corner of GitHub page, use the  drop-down menu, and select **New repository**.